When Pain Becomes a Problem

 Get tips for prevention and management of bone, muscle, and joint pain

 While no two people are the same, there are some general symptoms that may indicate you should seek treatment.
 These are the most common problem areas and symptoms that bring people in for medical help:

-- Knee or hip pain, especially while walking
+- Foot, ankle, knee or hip pain, especially while walking

 - Hand, wrist, or elbow pain that makes it impossible to carry objects

 - Shoulder pain that limits the mobility of your arm or causes swelling or bruising